-If you’re walking for weight loss, using this weight loss calculator will give you the most accurate predictions to ensure that you stay on schedule and meet your weight loss goals.
-It turns out there’s a more accurate weight loss calculator – one that we happen to use for our Pacer Coach.
-It’s called the NIH Body Weight Planner, and it takes into account your activity level, resting metabolic rate and the effect on your metabolism as you eat less and lose weight.
+The Pacer Coach’s weight loss planning calculator, based on the NIH Body Weight Planner, takes into account your activity level, resting metabolic rate and the effect on your metabolism as you eat less and lose weight.
+If you’re walking for weight loss, using a weight loss calculator will give you the most accurate predictions to ensure that you stay on schedule and meet your weight loss goals.
+Perhaps the best weight loss planner is the NIH Body Weight Planner, which takes into account your activity level, resting metabolic rate and the effect on your metabolism as you eat less and lose weight.

-Even if your goal isn’t weight loss, it’s great to know many calories you should shoot for to maintain your weight, or how many calories you’ll need to burn walking to maintain your current situation.
-It can be frustrating to hit 10,000 steps per day only to get stuck on a weight loss plateau.
-3,500 calories burned per pound lost is a good rule of thumb, but the NIH weight loss calculator takes into account more info about how your body responds.
+Even if your goal isn’t weight loss, it’s great to know many calories you need to eat and burn walking to maintain your current weight.
+This can help prevent you from getting stuck on a weight loss plateau, even if you manage to hit 10,000 steps per day.
+A good rule of thumb is 3,500 calories burned per pound lost, but the NIH weight loss calculator takes into account more info about how your body responds.
 Here’s where our Pacer Coach weight prediction comes from and how you can use it.